HantangFXW/homework-1/Readme.md

 - Finish the queries and save the response in the mlb.ipynb notebook.
 Save the results to show the execution results.
 - Profile the queries as described in the last step and save the profile results in the notebook as well.
 - Copy the assignment github url and submit to  brightspace
 - Delete your mysql instance from AWS when you are sure that you are done.
-Remember to always pause the datbase when you are not using it and turn it on when you are going to be doing the assignment.
+Remember to always pause the database when you are not using it and turn it on when you are going to be doing the assignment.

 # Prior Reading